Chart Color Schemes

 Lane Cove West has seen below average employment performance when compared to national benchmarks

-Lane Cove West has a highly educated workforce with significant representation in the technology sector.
-The unemployment rate is 4.6%, according to AreaSearch's aggregation of statistical area data.
+Lane Cove West has a highly educated workforce with notable representation in the technology sector.
+Its unemployment rate is 4.8%, according to AreaSearch's statistical area data aggregation.

-As of June 2025, 1,863 residents are employed while the unemployment rate is 0.4% higher than Greater Sydney's rate of 4.2%.
-Workforce participation stands at 69.3%, surpassing Greater Sydney's 60.0%.
-Employment among residents is concentrated in professional & technical (1.7 times the regional average), finance & insurance, and health care & social assistance sectors.
-Construction employment is relatively low at 5.5% compared to the regional average of 8.6%.
+As of September 2025, 1,838 residents are employed while its unemployment rate is 0.6% higher than Greater Sydney's rate of 4.2%.
+Workforce participation in the area stands at 69.3%, compared to Greater Sydney's 60.0%.
+Residents' employment is concentrated in professional & technical services, finance & insurance, and health care & social assistance sectors.
+Notably, professional & technical services have an employment level that is 1.7 times the regional average.

 Frequently Asked Questions - Employment